google/ml-compiler-opt/docs/demo/demo.md

 (`-mllvm -enable-ml-inliner=release`).
 Also the compiler has no runtime tensorflow dependencies.

+For corpus extraction, any project that is built with clang and uses a build system that produces a compilation database json file (like `clang -DCMAKE_EXPORT_COMPILE_COMMANDS`) would work.
+The larger the number of modules, the better (for training).
+For this demo, we're using the Fuchsia project.

 ## Preliminaries
 We assume all repositories are installed under `$HOME`, e.g. you should have (after the next step) a `~/fuchsia`, `~/ml-compiler-opt`, etc.